Dai Dai Shogi

 - pass a turn when an adjacent square is empty.

 The Hook Mover is a Rook that can (but does not have to) make one 90-degree turn in its path.
-The Capricorn is a Bishop that can do that.
+The Long-Nosed Goblin is a Bishop that can do that (and in addition has an orthogonal step to break color binding).
 Like any slider, they have to stop at the point where they capture, and the (bent) path they move along must be empty up to that point.

 Kirin, Phoenix, Poisonous Snake